dev4press/archivespress/readme.txt

 == Changelog ==
 = Version: 2.0 / may 3 2021 =
-* New: gutenberg block editor blocks
+* New: blocks for the gutenberg block editor
 * New: additional wrapper for each index block
-* New: options to hide posts counts
+* New: options/attributes to hide posts counts
+* New: show post counts for the dates index days
+* Edit: various tweaks and improvements to rendering
+* Edit: several smaller styling improvements
+* Edit: translation strings include extra information

 = Version: 1.0 / april 22 2021 =
 * New: first official version